jontiefer/node-shopify-assignment/README.md

 # Code Challenge

-The goal is to run a function that fetches all Shopify orders for the month of September 2021, calculates a total sum of all the orders' line items, and prints it.
+This repo contains a function that fetches all Shopify orders for the month of September 2021, calculates a total sum of all the orders' number of line items, and prints it.

 The correct output is `{ totalNumLineItems: 31 }`.